Big Red Book

 Charlie DRAKE (1925-2006)

-THIS IS YOUR LIFE - Charlie Drake, comedian, actor, writer and singer, was surprised by Eamonn Andrews at the London Palladium, while discussing plan’s for the theatre’s forthcoming pantomime.
+THIS IS YOUR LIFE - Charlie Drake, comedian, actor, writer and singer, was surprised by Eamonn Andrews during a meeting in a rehearsal room at the London Palladium, where he was discussing plans for the theatre's forthcoming pantomime with producer Robin Nesbitt.

-After making his television début in The Centre Show in 1953, he then joined his wartime comrade Jack Edwardes to form a double act, named 'Mick and Montmorency' – appealing more to a younger audience, they appeared regularly on various children’s television shows during the mid 1950s.
+After the war, he honed his comedy routine in pubs and clubs before joining his wartime comrade Jack Edwardes to form a double act named 'Mick and Montmorency'.
+Appealing more to a younger audience, they appeared regularly on various children's television shows during the mid-1950s before Charlie found fame as a solo comedy star with his own BBC television series, Drake's Progress, and a film contract with Associated British Picture Corporation.

 Charlie Drake was a subject of This Is Your Life on two occasions - surprised again by Michael Aspel in October 1995 at London's Playhouse Theatre.